-I decide to approach my mission in 2 ways.
+I decided to approach my mission in 2 ways.
 Firstly I thought about things I sometimes did in the morning and whether I should do them more often.
 Winners here were cooking and exercise.
-I occasionally cook in the morning enjoying the combination of thrift (hello Economy 7) and the luxury of hot lunch or ready to go dinner.
-I decided that I could do this more often as it’s not that much effort for definite benefits.
+I occasionally cook in the morning.
+This combines thrift (hello Economy 7) and the luxury of hot lunch or ready to go dinner.
+I decided that I could do this more often.
+It’s not that much effort for definite benefits.
 I’ve been trying to think about whether I want to cook the next morning as I eat dinner (advance planning in action!).

 Exercise is something I’m currently failing to fit in during the day.
-My plans for lunch time walks often get swallowed up by the other things that are going on.
+My plans for lunchtime walks often get swallowed up by the other things that are going on.
 Getting it out the way early is working well.
-A 20 minute walk make me feel I’ve had some of the day just for me.
+A 20-minute walk makes me feel I’ve had some of the day just for me.

-The second approach I took was to look at what I did in the evening that could be moved to earlier.
-I’m terrible at getting to bed because I get side tracked with writing my diary, updating my expenses, fiddling with job lists and checking Feedly.
+The second approach I took was to look at what I did in the evening.
+I’m terrible at getting to bed because I get sidetracked.
+Namely by writing my diary, updating my expenses, fiddling with job lists and checking Feedly.
 While I wanted to keep the job lists for the evening I decided to try writing my diary, making a note of expenses and glancing at Feedly would be idea morning activities.
-In fact doing them after a walk seems to work well and I am more focused.
+In fact, doing them after a walk seems to work well and I am more focused.
 It does give me a sense I’ve achieved something before breakfast.

 So, on the whole, I have to report that looking at getting things ‘out of the way’ first thing is definitely working.
 It’s also encouraged me to look at my job list and see what I get out of the way to make my afternoon more relaxed.
 It’s not quite a cure for procrastination but it helps!